Threefold death: Welsh legend

 In Welsh legend, Myrddin Wyllt (one of the sources for Merlin of Arthurian legend) is associated with threefold death.
 As a test of his skill, Merlin is asked to prophesy how a boy will die.
 He says the boy will fall from a rock.
 The same boy, with a change of clothes, is presented again, and Merlin prophesies that he will hang.
 Then, dressed in a girl's clothes, the boy is presented, and Merlin replies, "Woman or no, he will drown."
 As a young man, the victim falls from a rock during a hunt, is caught in a tree, and drowns hanging head down in a lake.

 Myrddin Wyllt also reportedly prophesied his own death, which would happen by falling, stabbing, and drowning.
 This was fulfilled when a gang of jeering shepherds of King Meldred drove him off a cliff, where he was impaled on a stake left by fishermen, and died with his head below water.

 Odin

 The Norse god Odin is also associated with the threefold death.
 Human sacrifices to Odin were hanged from trees.
 Odin is said to have hanged himself and while falling, impaled himself on his spear Gungnir in order to learn the secrets of the runes.

+Ibn Fadlan's account

+The tenth-century Arab Muslim writer Ahmad ibn Fadlan produced a description of a funeral near the Volga River of a chieftain whom he identified as belonging to people he called Rūsiyyah.
+Scholars agree that some elements of the funeral correspond to features of funerals distinctive to the north Germanic tribes (such as burning of a ship).
+Ahmad ibn Fadlan describes a slave girl that, after being asked, volunteers to follow her master in death.
+She is prepared in many ways over several days including given a lot of intoxicating drinks.
+She is led onboard the ship where the dead chieftain is placed.
+After some more rituals an old female ritual leader, referred to as the "Angel of Death", loops a rope around the slave girl's neck and while two men pulled the rope, the old woman stabbed the girl between her ribs with a knife.
+The ship is then set on fire with the chieftain and the slave girl on it.
+The slave girl is thereby strangled, stabbed, and burned; creating a threefold death.